SoftwareQuTech/qoala-mlir/docs/internals/functionize.md

 ## Hands-on description of the algorithm

-The `qoala-compiler-specs` repository provides a "hands-on" description of how the functionization algorithm must select the operations that belong to a group and place them in a separate function.
-That description does not specify the full algorithm, but it does explain how operations are grouped together and how classical communications act as *barriers* that mark the end of a partially-filled group.
-The compiler specification limits itself to how operations are classified into a group: once certain conditions are met, the group is considered complete and its operations are "placed into a separate function, replacing the original locations of the functionized operations with the respective `call` operation."
+At a "hands-on" level, functionization selects which operations belong to a group and then places each group into a separate function.
+Two rules drive the grouping:

+- **Contiguous quantum-operation groups.** Sequences of QMem operations that act on the same logical qubit (or set of qubits) are accumulated into the same group.
+Once certain conditions are met (resource boundary, group-size limit, or barrier — see below), the group is considered complete and its operations are placed into a separate function, with their original locations in the main body replaced by a single `call` to that function.

+- **Classical communication as barriers.** Operations that perform classical communication or receive data from the network (e.g.\ `qmem.recv_*`) act as *barriers*: they terminate any currently-open group and stay in the main body.
+This keeps classical-communication semantics observable in the host program, where the Qoala runtime expects them, instead of burying them inside a quantum routine.

+One invariant is enforced unconditionally on top of these rules: a logical-qubit allocation and its corresponding initialization (either a local `init` or an entanglement-generating operation) are always placed in the same group and are never separated by the classifier.
+The size of the resulting groups is otherwise configurable through a tunable upper bound on the number of quantum operations per group, which the [compiler paper](<PAPER_URL>) refers to as the selfish-vs-cooperative compilation knob.

 From this description we can already identify the two big steps of functionization: first, classify the operations to form the groups; second, for each group, place all of its instructions into its own function definition within the same translation unit.
 Before going deeper into either step we need to introduce a few concepts.